 I recently offered the choice of butter or margarine to some ants, to see what they thought.
 Ants are simple creatures.
-I have noticed over the years, that they ignore non-food items, and swarm on food items.
+They ignore non-food items, and swarm on food items.
 And, they favour some food over others.
 Their favourite food is proteins, which we observe daily if our cats leave a few strands of raw meat behind on their dinner plate.
 As a young child, I grew up without a television, so I spent a lot more time in nature than most.
 One of my favoured activities was sitting in the gutter feeding ants.
 I found them fascinating, watching the trails they made, and observing which items they would pick up and take to their nest, and which they ignored.

 This is hardly a controlled, scientific study, but it is a very interesting observation, which speaks volumes.
-I left my plate of goodies out for them for the entire day, and took pictures at intermittent times.
-I put out one knob of butter, and two knobs of margarine (one was cholesterol-lowering).
+I left a plate wit one knob of butter, and two knobs of margarine (one was cholesterol-lowering) for the entire day, and took pictures at intermittent times.

 The results?
 Interesting.
 The ants would not touch the margarine.
-I don’t know how you feel, but if we know ants only eat food items, and they won’t go near margarine, what are these artificial substances doing to our bodies?
+I don’t know how you feel, but if we know ants won’t go near margarine, what are these artificial substances doing to our bodies?
 We are gobbling them down at an alarming rate.
 As I observed the ants, I frequently saw a lone ant approach the margarine, and once they hit a certain point, they would abruptly turn around and walk the other way.
-How did they feel about butter?
-They swarmed on the butter all day long.
+Meanwhile, they swarmed on the butter all day long.

 In addition, hundreds of scientific studies have come to the same conclusion; the evidence that margarine is damaging, and NOT food, is undeniable.